Walking on ice...

 Some breeds laugh in the face of winter, because they’re warmly cocooned in luxurious thick coats designed to cope with freezing temperatures.
 They include all the double-coated dogs who have a dense undercoat of short hairs combined with a longer top coat.

 As you might expect, the Akita, Siberian Husky, Bernese Mountain Dog and Newfoundland are blessed with coats that are the equivalent of a 20 tog duvet.
 However, the double-coated doggy tribe also includes the Pomeranian, a breed that’s related to sled dogs, the Shih Tzu and the Scottish Terrier.
+That said, every dog is different, and it’s not a hard rule – some of these breeds may still feel the chill in colder weather.
+Always keep an eye on your furry friend to ensure they’re warm and comfortable.

 At the other extreme are short-haired or hairless breeds that are better adapted to a summer stroll in Provence than a sleigh ride in the snow.
 They include Chihuahuas, Whippets, Greyhounds, Boxers, Dachshunds and Vizslas.
 Oddly enough, Great Danes, although massive, are also lacking on the insulation front.